mhollfelder/nginx-docker-shared-hostfiles/README.md

 ┣ docs/                     # Additional documentation
 ┣ scripts/                  # Setting up the basics - scripts to be used with Bash ┃ ┗ setupRepository.sh      # Setting up the `./shared` folder
-┣ shared/                   # The folder which the NGINX container uses for config and web-page files (shared with host) ┣ .gitignore                # Files which should be ignored for Git ┗ README.md                 # This file
+┣ shared/                   # The config/web-page NGINX container (shared with host) ┣ .gitignore                # Files which should be ignored for Git ┗ README.md                 # This file
 ```